 Related to this, I frequently arranged for a younger sibling to be playing quietly nearby as I did read alouds and discussion of history and science with the older ones.
 While the younger sibling could not read at the same level, he picked up an amazing amount of material as we worked our way through the ten-volume set of A History of US by Joy Hakim (affiliate link).
 Additionally, he benefited from eavesdropping on the discussion, which gave him early exposure to synthesizing ideas.

 6. Film and video.
 By now, everyone knows how much kids can learn from watching The History Channel and The Discovery Channel.
 With just a little bit of forethought, you can use great video to cover things that your kids might typically be ready to learn if they just didn’t have to depend on later developing reading skills.
 You’ll find that your children can become conversant on black holes and nebulae — not just galaxies “far, far away” — if you encourage and allow them to build knowledge from the excellent documentaries available today.

 7. Experiments.
 A kid who may not be ready to read about scientific concepts in the abstract can certainly learn them by doing them hands-on.
-If you want to watch someone else do experiments and then try them at home, a great resource is The Happy Scientist, whose incredible video library of experiments is sure to help your child build scientific understanding.
+A great resource is Supercharged Science (download of 30 fun science activities with free registration), whose expansive library of experiments is sure to help your child build scientific understanding.